twbs/bootstrap/README.md

 3. Run `npm start` to compile CSS and JavaScript files, generate our docs, and watch for changes.
 4. Open `http://localhost:9001` in your browser.

-Learn more about using Jekyll by reading its [documentation](https://jekyllrb.com/docs/).
+Learn more jekyll by reading its [documentation](https://jekyllrb.com/docs/).
 ### Documentation for previous releases

 - For v2.3.2: <https://getbootstrap.com/2.3.2/>